bgoodspeed/ephemeral/sliver/README.md

 # Create your server

-To create your listener run `terraform apply`:
+To create your server run `terraform apply`:

 ```
 $ terraform plan